 New Innovation funding at the Speed of Translation

 The brand new i4i FAST (Funding At the Speed of Translation) funding scheme is inviting innovators to submit applications that will answer a specific question, fund a single piece of activity or fill a specific evidence gap across all technology readiness levels.
-This could provide pivotal support by allowing innovations to be de-risked, further explored to justify further research and investment or to fail fast if simply not viable.
+This could pivotally support by allowing for the de-risking of innovations, further exploration to justify additional research and investment, or rapid failure if they are simply not viable.
 Research themes can address any area of existing or emerging clinical unmet need.

 This is the first round of i4i FAST Awards and will initially run as a pilot scheme.
 The Awards provide between £15k to £50k of funding for projects that can last between 3 to 6 months.
 FAST Awards are designed to have a rapid turnaround, and decisions to fund will be made within 6 to 8 weeks.